ru4ls/ComfyUI_StreetView-Loader/README.md

 -   **Simple Aspect Ratio Presets:** Choose from common ratios like 16:9 or 1:1 without manual calculations.
 - **Clean Output:** No UI overlays, just the pure image.
 - **Panorama Mode:** Stitch multiple images together to create ultra-wide cinematic landscapes.
-- **(New in v1.01) Animation Mode:** Animate camera parameters over time to create smooth transitions and camera movements.
+- **(New in v1.0.1) Animation Mode:** Animate camera parameters over time to create smooth transitions and camera movements.
-- **(New in v1.02) Cubemap Mode:** Generate 3D environment maps with six images representing all directions (front, back, left, right, up, down) for use in 3D applications and game engines.
+- **(New in v1.0.2) Cubemap Mode:** Generate 3D environment maps with six images representing all directions (front, back, left, right, up, down) for use in 3D applications and game engines.
+- **(New in v1.0.3) Historical Date Support:** Load images from specific historical dates using panorama IDs.
+All loader nodes now support historical image retrieval by providing a historical date ID.

 ---